itsHudson/Data_Structure/Practice/Lesson_0003 - Arrays/Question 003/README.md

 # 3. Modify the program in Question 1 so that it can search for a value in the array.
 Calculate the execution time for each of the search algorithms.
-- Using the Iterative binary search
+- Using the Iterative Binary Search

 ```text
 Binary Search Program